octoprobe/testbed_tutorial/doc/README.md

-# Infrastructure `INFRASTRUCTURE_TUTORIAL`
+# Testbed `testbed_tutorial`

-Every infrastructure requires a unique label.
-This is `INFRASTRUCTURE_TUTORIAL`.
+Every testbed requires a unique label.
+This is `testbed_tutorial`.

-Other infrastructure labels could be:
+Other testbed labels could be:
-* `INFRASTRUCTURE_MODBUS`: Modbus RTU is very time critical, specially timeouts/retires.
-This infrastructure tests these timing aspects, specially in error and race condition.
+* `TESTBED_MODBUS`: Modbus RTU is very time critical, specially timeouts/retires.
+This testbed tests these timing aspects, specially in error and race condition.
-* `INFRASTRUCTURE_I2C_MULTCONTROLLER`: In multicontroller (multimaster) mode many special situations an race condition may occur.
-The infrastructure provides the hardware to create error conditions like shortening the bus.
+* `TESTBED_I2C_MULTCONTROLLER`: In multicontroller (multimaster) mode many special situations an race condition may occur.
+The testbed provides the hardware to create error conditions like shortening the bus.
 It may be tested if and how the software recovers from these errors.
 * ...

-This infrastructure demonstrates the various aspects of octoprobe.
+This testbed demonstrates the various aspects of octoprobe.

 It allows to write/run meaningful tests.

-Another aspect is how the documention/specification of the infrastructure and tentacles relate.
+Another aspect is how the documention/specification of the testbed and tentacles relate.

 ## How to use this specification / rationale